-Scope of this safety guidelines is to provide criteria for establishing an emergency preparedness and response plans to facilitate effective implementation of protective measures during a nuclear and radiological emergency situation.
-It provides basic consideration and goal for emergency response action, criteria for hazard categorisation and hazard assessment of nuclear and radiation facilities, system for protective actions, other response actions, guidance on dose levels for emergency workers and the reference dose levels for emergency existing exposure situation.
+Scope of this Safety Guidelines is to provide criteria for establishing an emergency preparedness and response plans to facilitate effective implementation of protective measures during a nuclear and radiological emergency situation.
+It provides basic consideration and goal for emergency response action, criteria for hazard categorisation and hazard assessment of nuclear and radiation facilities, system for protective actions, other response actions, guidance on dose levels for emergency workers and the reference dose levels for emergency and post emergency existing exposure situation.

-This safety guidelines also provides guidance for establishing operational criteria that include operational intervention levels (OILs), emergency action levels (EALs), specific observables and other indicators on the scene to facilitate decision making process during an emergency situation.
+This Safety Guidelines also provides guidance for establishing operational criteria that include operational intervention levels (OILs), emergency action levels (EALs), specific observables and other indicators on the scene to facilitate decision making process during an emergency situation.

 This document may not be applicable to the emergency that may occur in public domain during transportation of radioactive materials.
-For such emergencies, the document cited under reference titled safety code on 'Emergency Response Planning and Preparedness for Transport Accidents Involving Radioactive Material' AERB/SC/TR-3 [9] is applicable.
+For such emergencies, the document cited under reference titled 'Safety Code on Emergency Response Planning and Preparedness for Transport Accidents Involving Radioactive Material AERB/SC/TR-3' [9] is applicable.